I have received information and materials from JOHNSON & JOHNSON CONSUMER, Inc., McNeil

 sponsored post and I was compensated by POPSUGAR to write it.

-My girls call graham crackers and milk, “the babysitter snack” because that’s usually what they have a box or two of graham crackers in the pantry (chocolate is the girls’ favorite flavor, I like cinnamon best).
+My girls call graham crackers and milk, “the babysitter snack” because that’s usually what they have on the afternoons when one of our babysitters comes over.

+But, frankly, it’s one of our go-to snacks, whether or not a babysitter is around, and we always have a box or two of graham crackers in the pantry (chocolate is the girls’ favorite flavor, I like cinnamon best).

 I basically can’t stand to eat cookies or graham crackers without milk, but in the last year, I’ve noticed that drinking milk seems to be hard on my stomach, so I’ve started swapping out regular milk for LACTAID®, which tastes just like regular milk but doesn’t have any lactose in it.